FREQUENTLY ASKED QUESTIONS

 3) Direct Paypal or Buy Me A Coffee

-Our first answer before getting into the details is that we will publish our monthly business ledger, personal data of payees and founders redacted of course.
-These will be posted to the Monthly Ledgers page.
+Our first answer before getting into the details is that we will publish our business ledgers, personal data of payees and founders redacted of course.
+These will be posted to the Ledgers page.
 Receipts & reports will be reports from PayPal and our business bank account, so we do not have the ability to cook these books.

 But that isn’t enough; there needs to be a way for anyone to independently verify that the numbers are correct, and that we haven’t fudged them whenever they want, not just when we post the ledger in a given month.

 So, our final destination for all methods of donations is a digital wallet that is publicly viewable and auditable.

 There is a public, traceable pathway set up from all donations to the public wallet.
 For example, the monthly donations from the SubscribeStar account are visible publicly.
 We may also create fundraising events for specific, major projects, upstarts, or large events such as ConFicCon.
 The total amount of donation for these are public too.